wohaco/despace/al_anbar.md

 The launch made Iraq the tenth nation with a rocket powerful enough for space launches.
 It was the first time Iraq had exposed its space research.

-**Scout-like.** Iraq’s 75-ft., three-stage rocket probably was similar to a U.S. Scout rocket used to send small satellites to low orbits.
+**Scout‑like.** Iraq’s 75-ft., three-stage rocket probably was similar to a U.S. Scout rocket used to send small satellites to low orbits.

 **Military missiles.** Iraq’s space booster may have been a modified version of Argentina’s Condor ballistic missile.
 Such a missile could carry a nuclear warhead 1,240 miles.
 Iraq also had a 600-mi. missile built around the USSR’s Scud.